-As the abundance of PBHs is highly sensitive to the precise amplitude of fluctuations, we warn that this relation is only approximate.
-Keeping this in mind, note that for $(\etamax)^2 \gg b$ one has $\kp/\kf\simeq\gamma/c$ with $c=\pi(2-\sqrt{3})$, relating the location of the feature, the location of the peak, and the maximal enhancement of the power spectrum.

-The modes that are enhanced are the ones whose entropic mass crossing happens while $m_s^2<0$.
-From fig.~\ref{texplanation}, it is hence easy to understand the asymmetry of the peak, as a larger range of modes enjoys this characteristic before the peak of $|m_s|$ than afterwards.
-As for the largest mode $\ke$ to be enhanced, it is the one whose line $k^2/(aH)^2$ is tangent to $m_s^2/H^2$ in fig.~\ref{texplanation}, corresponding to $\tilde{N}_{\textrm{e}}\simeq \Nf+\sig^{2}$.
-To estimate the growth rate of the power spectrum, one can compute the spectral index from \eqref{approx}:
+In the relevant regime $(\etamax)^2 \gg b$, one can thus learn when the turned happened from the location and the amplitude of the peak.
+To estimate the growth rate of the power spectrum, one can compute the spectral index:

-where $K=\pi\left(2-3 (3+b/\eta_{\perp}^{2})^{-1/2}\right)$ and all quantities on the left hand side are evaluated at time $\tilde{N}_k$.
-The first line is valid for any time-dependence of $\etaperp(N)$, while the second is specific to our Gaussian profile with $(\etamax)^2 \gg b$.
-The apparent divergence for $(\tilde{N}-\Nf)\rightarrow\sig^{2}$ is not problematic, as the analytical approximation is not valid close to the mode $\ke$ that last gets enhanced.
-More importantly, Eq.~\eqref{ns} shows that the stronger and/or the sharper the bending, the steeper the peak of the power spectrum (within the regime of validity of the analytical approximation).
+where all quantities on the left hand side are evaluated at time $\tilde{N}_k$.
+This shows that the stronger and/or the less broad the turn, the steeper the peak of the power spectrum (within the regime of validity of the analytical approximation).